dh-notes/pandoc-workflow/sample.md

 In this tutorial, we would like to suggest an alternative workflow built around open-source tools and transparent formats.
 Inspired by best practices in a variety of disciplines, we were guided by the following principles:

-## Principles
+# Principles
 1. *Preference for plain-text, fully transparent, human-readable formats.* When writing in Word or Google Docs, what you see is not what you get.
 The file contains hidden automatically-generated formatting characters.
 When things go wrong, the obfuscated typesetting layer is difficult to troubleshoot.
 Plain text ensures transparency and answers to the standards of long-term preservation.
 MS Word may go the way of Word Perfect in the future, but plain text will always remain easy to read, catalog, mine, and transform.
 As an additional feature, plain text enables easy and powerful versioning of the document.

 2. *Platform independence.* Writing in plain text means you can easily share, edit, and archive your documents in virtually any environment.
 Your plain text files will be accessible on cell phones, tablets, or, perhaps, on a low-powered terminal in some remote library.
 Plain text is backwards compatible and future proof.
 Whatever software or hardware comes along next, it will be able to understand your plain text files.

 3. *Separation of form and content.* Writing and formatting at the same time is distracting.
 The idea is to write first, and format later, as close as possible to the time of publication.
+A task like switching from Chicago to MLA formatting should be painless.
+Journal editors who want to save time on needless formatting and copy editing should be able to provide their authors with a formatting template which takes care of the typesetting minutia.

-4. *Support for the academic apparatus.* The workflow needs to handle footnotes, figures, and bibliographies gracefully.
+4. *Support for the academic apparatus.* The workflow needs to handle footnotes, figures, international characters, and bibliographies gracefully.

 5. *One source many destinations.* As the vectors of publication multiply, we need to be able to generate a multiplicity of formats including for slide projection, print, web, and mobile.
 Ideally, we would like to be able to generate most common formats without breaking bibliographic dependencies.
+Our workflow needs to be portable as well--it would be nice to be able to copy a folder to a thumbdrive and know that it contains everything needed for publication.

+Markdown and LaTeX answer all of these requirements.
+We choose to author the primary text in Markdown (and not LaTeX) because it offers the most light-weight and clutter free syntax (hence, mark  *down*) and because when coupled with Pandoc it allows for the greatest flexibility in outputs (including .doc and .tex files).^[There are no good solutions for arriving at MS Word from LaTeX.]

 # Use cases

-In this tutorial, you will learn to use [Pandoc](http://johnmacfarlane.net/pandoc/) -- a "universal markup converter" run from the command line -- to convert a plain text file into a number of beautifully formatted file types: PDF, .docx, HTML, .tex, slide decks, and more.
+In this tutorial, you will learn to use [Pandoc](http://johnmacfarlane.net/pandoc/)--a command line tool that converts plain text files a number of beautifully formatted file types: PDF, .docx, HTML, .tex, slide decks, and more.

 We will cover three use cases here.
-In the first, you will learn the basics of [markdown](http://daringfireball.net/projects/markdown/) -- an easy to read and write plain text markup syntax -- and use Pandoc to generate a simple .pdf file.^[Don't worry if you don't understand any of this terminology yet!]
+In the first, you will learn the basics of markdown--an easy to read and write plain text markup syntax -- and use Pandoc to generate a simple .pdf file.^[Don't worry if you don't understand any of this terminology yet!]
 In the second, we will add some figures and bibliography, generate an MS Word document, and then change the citation style form MLA to Chicago.
 Finally, we will use Pandoc in conjunction with [reveal.js](http://lab.hakim.se/reveal-js/#/) to make some attractive slides.
 File management and versioning using Git will be covered in another tutorial.

-Markdown and LaTeX answer all of these requirements.
-We choose to author the primary text in Markdown (and not LaTeX) because it offers the most light-weight and clutter free syntax (hence, mark  *down*) and because when coupled with Pandoc it allows for the greatest flexibility in outputs (including .doc and .tex files).^[There are no good solutions for arriving at MS Word from LaTeX.]

 As a side-effect of this tutorial, you will be introduced to the basics of command line file management--a skill necessary for many more advanced research workflows.